 3. Operator error.
 This occurs more than it should.
 What we see is the technician doesn't pay attention to what they are doing when rewinding the hose.
 They let too much hose get on one side of the reel.
 This can cause the reel to bind up and if not caught soon, can cause the reel hub to wobble out of true.
 This can be an expensive problem to fix so train, retrain and observe how your technicians use the equipment.

-Finally the point of this long boring post.
+Finally, the point of this long boring post.
 A lot of folks ask us how to wire their electric hose reel.
 Here is how we do it:

 We use a push button (momentary) switch so the operator can't accidentally leave the switch in the on position.
-We use a solenoid to protect the motor from electric surge.
+We use a solenoid to protect the motor from an electric surge.